pytorch/pytorch/docs/source/quantization.rst

 Static quantization quantizes the weights and activations of the model.
 It fuses activations into preceding layers where possible.
 It requires calibration with a representative dataset to determine optimal quantization parameters for activations.
-It is commonly used in models where activation throughput dominates the runtime, such as CNNs.
+Post Training Quantization is typically used when both memory bandwidth and compute savings are important with CNNs being a typical use case.
 Static quantization is also known as Post Training Quantization or PTQ.

 Diagram::